z390development/z390/Doc/readme.txt

         5)  DEMO.LST – linker listing
         6)  DEMO.LOG – execution log including WTO display message
     d.
 Optional downloads from www.z390.org for use with z390 install include the following:
+        1) Regression tests for all z390 components - these tests have been successfully run on both Windows XP and Ubuntu Linux 6.06 LTS using J2RE 1.5.0_10.
-        1)  Public domain MVS 3.8J macro library with associated demo and test programs
+        2)  Public domain MVS 3.8J macro library with associated demo and test programs
-        2)  Regression tests for all z390 components
-        3)  Linux Pearle script and modifications to tz390.java for case sensitive file names

 6. Click on help menu for links to additional information.